ansible/awx-operator/docs/user-guide/advanced-configuration/container-probes.md

 #### Web Container Readiness Check

-This is a HTTP check against the status endpoint to confirm the system is still able to respond to web requests.
+This is an HTTP check against the status endpoint to confirm the system is still able to respond to web requests.

 | Name         | Description                        | Default |
 | -------------| ---------------------------------- | ------- |